open-telemetry/opentelemetry.io/content/en/docs/languages/java/performance.md

 ## Constraints impacting the performance of the Java agent

-In general, the more telemetry you collect from your application, the bigger is the impact on agent overhead.
+In general, the more telemetry you collect from your application, the greater the the impact on agent overhead.
 For example, tracing methods that aren't relevant to your application can still produce considerable agent overhead because tracing such methods is computationally more expensive than running the method